pjachim/ExplodingHam/docs/tutorials/regex_classifier.md

 ## Introduction

 The `BinaryRegexClassifier` is a non-ML baseline classifier that uses regular expressions to classify data.
-While it doesn't "learn" from data, it's incredibly useful for:
+While it doesn't "learn" from data, it's useful for:

 - **Quick baselines**: Test your ML model against simple rules
 - **Known patterns**: When you have clear rules (emails, URLs, etc.)
 - **Pipeline integration**: Drop-in sklearn-compatible classifier
 - **Experimentation**: Rapidly test different regex patterns

+This can give you a quick win while you are building a more complex model, and this can help identify useful features that can feed into your model as well.
+If your model does not beat this, there may be some issues with the model, or the problem may not be an ML problem.

 ## Table of Contents